glanus97/EMCTfinalProject_Sonification-of-Brain-Activity-from-EEG/README.md

 3. Restart the app

+4. Open FinalProject.maxproj

-4. Open FinalProject.maxproj.
-Open Start00.maxpat
+5. Open Start00.maxpat

-5. On first usage you might need to change the serial port message to same port of the Unicorn App - Exit presentation mode and set the right @port (top Left corner of the screen)
+6. On first usage you might need to change the serial port message to same port of the Unicorn App - Exit presentation mode and set the right @port (top Left corner of the screen)

-6. Turn On the communtication from serial port.
+7. Turn On the communtication from serial port.

-7. Activate Audio Engine and Enjoy!!
+8. Activate Audio Engine and Enjoy!!

 ####################################################################
 ####################################################################